HPCNow/hpcnow-labs/admin-training/slurm/08-advanced-scheduling-strategies.md

 ### Job scattering mitigation strategies

-The following strategies will provide more opportunities for allocating bigger jobs (OpenMP and MPI) in a smaller number of compute nodes which will reduce waiting times for large jobs and the impact of MPI latency.
+The following strategies will provide more opportunities for allocating bigger jobs (OpenMP and MPI) in a smaller number of compute nodes which will **reduce waiting times for large jobs and the impact of MPI latency**.

 * Fill up the nodes in order (default)
 * Fill up the nodes with highest load average first (avoid CR_LLN options)